frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/salary-structure.md

 ## 2. How to create a Salary Structure

-1. Go to Salary Structure list, click on New.
+1. Go to the Salary Structure list, click on New.
 2. Enter the Salary Structure Name.
 3. Select the Company Name and Payroll Frequency.
 3. Save and Submit.